iris-edu/webserviceshell/docs/HandlerRequirements.md

 **Only** parameters configured via `param.cfg` are passed to the handler, however, `relaxedValidation` maybe used to bypass this restriction.
-This may be useful for testing new options or enabling more flexibility in hanlders.
+This may be useful for testing new options or enabling more flexibility in handlers.
 The CmdProcessor will add the following parameters as needed.

 1.  `--username USER` is added by the CmdProcessor when a user has been successfully authenticated.